| Glasgow

 have closed and some traditional manufacturing industries have been replaced by the

+'high-tech' electronics industries.
 Although it used to be a very dirty river, the

 Clyde is now much cleaner.
 Recently, Scotland's most famous fish, the salmon, has been